Éamon Zayed

-Éamon Zayed (أیمن زايد; born 4 October 1983) is a former professional footballer who played as a forward.
-He is currently the head coach of Northern Colorado Hailstorm FC in USL League One.
+Éamon Zayed (أیمن زايد; born 4 October 1983) is a former professional footballer and current head coach and sporting director for Corpus Christi FC.
+He played as a forward.
 Born in the Republic of Ireland, he represented the Libya national team as a player.

-Zayed gained international fame on 2 February 2012 after scoring a hat-trick in the final ten minutes of the Tehran derby against Esteghlal in a match where Persepolis were one man down and losing 2–0 until the 82nd minute, and which was later referred to as "10 minutes with 10 men" or "10-10-3".
+Zayed gained international fame on 2 February 2012 after scoring a hat-trick in the final ten minutes of the Tehran derby against Esteghlal in a match where Persepolis were one man down and losing 2–0 until the 82nd minute, and which was later referred to as "10 minutes with 10 men" or "10–10–3".

 Youth career

 Zayed started his career with Broadford Rovers before moving to St. Joseph's Boys AFC, based in Sallynoggin, Dublin.
 While with the club, Zayed was selected at U-16 and U-17 levels for both the Leinster Schoolboys and Dublin teams, and was on the Leinster Schools team at U-17.
 In two years at Leicester City, he played for their youth (U-18), U-19 and Reserve sides.
 He then returned to Ireland after Leicester's relegation from the English Premiership in 2002.